 - Rhi – our writer – is autistic, and it is possible that she may get overwhelmed during the Q&A, so we make sure that she knows that the rule that anyone can leave at any time applies to her too!
 If she does need to finish early it won’t be a sign that things are wrong, it will be a sign that she is looking after her own needs just as she hopes that you will look after yours

 - Above all be considerate and kind

-What kind of a space do we want to create during The Duck?
+What kind of space will you find at The Duck?

 - A space where we want everyone to feel safe to be themselves

-- A space where making social communication mistakes is not judged (and that is not aimed at our autistic audience members – miscommunication always takes two)
+- A space where making social communication mistakes is not judged – and that is not aimed at our autistic audience members – miscommunication takes two!

-- A space where stimming (giving yourself positive sensory information to soothe) is perfectly acceptable
+- A space where stimming (giving yourself positive sensory information to soothe) is not just accepted it’s expected

-- A space where you are safe to ask for more information
+- A space where you can feel safe to ask for more information

-- A space that you are safe to leave and return during the play
+- A space where you are safe to leave and return at any time during the show

 - A space where we respect other people’s personal space

-- A space where everyone is asked to try to be considerate of other people’s sensory needs and to keep unnecessary sound (like opening packets) to a minimum during the performance
+- A space where everyone is asked to try to be considerate of other people’s sensory needs and to keep unnecessary sounds (like opening packets) to a minimum during the performance

 - The Duck is a one-woman play so there is only one actor on stage

-- The Duck will show self-injurious behaviour at one point – she is acting and not actually hurting herself
+- The Duck will show self-injurious behaviour at one point (hitting her head) – she is acting and not actually hurting herself

 - If you have any worries or questions you would like to ask then you can get in touch at firstname.lastname@example.org or Tweet us @autacttheatre #AutDuck